Sustainability | GovernanceResponsible Sourcing of Minerals

 Governance

-In terms of practical duties to manage risks and opportunities related to mineral procurement, our headquarters procurement function is responsible for surveying suppliers; our headquarters quality assurance function for responding to customers; and our sustainability promotion function for understanding industry trends, with investigation and response systems established at each Group company.
+In terms of practical implementation, in order to manage risks and opportunities relating to minerals procurement, our headquarters procurement function is responsible for conducting an annual survey of suppliers, while our headquarters quality assurance function liaises with customers, and our sustainability promotion function monitors industry trends.
+Investigation and response systems have been established at each Group company.

 Education and Awareness Raising